Skip to main content

 Flower Show School

-Flower Show School is a comprehensive program that teaches all you need to know about judging, entering, competing and chairing an NGC flower show.
-There are four courses each generally scheduled over a two to three day period and each with a specific curriculum that includes horticulture, design and flower show procedure.
-If you are considering becoming a flower show judge, planning to chair a flower show, or you are just curious, your first step is to attend Course I. Subjects are taught by qualified instructors and outlines are provided.
+Flower Show School is a comprehensive program that teaches all you need to know about judging, entering, competing, and chairing an NGC flower show.
+There are 4 courses each generally scheduled over a 2-3 day period, and each with a specific curriculum that includes horticulture, design, and flower show procedure (FSP).
+If you are considering becoming a flower show judge, planning to chair a flower show, or simply want to learn more, your first step is to attend Course I. Subjects are taught by qualified instructors and outlines will be provided.

 Examples of horticulture and design are displayed and critiqued.
-Learn point scoring to evaluate how entries are judged and see what it takes to get the blue ribbon.
-Learn about awards, types of shows and what committees are needed to produce a show.
+Learn point-scoring to evaluate how entries are judged, and see what it takes to get the blue ribbon.
+Learn about awards, types of shows, and what committees are needed to produce a show.
 We invite you to join this unique experience and become an active part of flower shows.
-See the NGC Handbook for Flower Shows and all related forms on the Flower Show School Resources page.
+See the NGC Handbook for Flower Shows and all related forms on our Flower Show School Resources page.

 What will I learn?